-Growth and change is serviced in the Town of Lakeshore through a system of networks of infrastructure, which include the transportation system, water and wastewater system, stormwater management, waste management, utilities and telecommunication facilities.
-These systems play an important role in defining the Town and ensuring its sustainability, in terms of community health, economic competitiveness and environmental awareness.
-The policies of this Plan, strive to ensure the efficient and cost-effective co-ordination between the growth management framework and the provision of systems of networks and infrastructure.
+Growth and change is serviced in the Municipality of Lakeshore through a system of networks of infrastructure, which include the transportation system, water and wastewater system, stormwater management, waste management, utilities and telecommunication facilities, and electricity generation and transmission facilities.
+These systems play an important role in defining the Municipality and ensuring its sustainability, in terms of community health, economic competitiveness and environmental awareness.
+The policies of this Plan strive to ensure the efficient and cost-effective co-ordination between the growth management framework and the provision of systems of networks and infrastructure.
+The Municipality will seek to optimize existing infrastructure and ensure that it is financially viable over its life-cycle.